Head Coach Brian Durocher

 In 2008-09, the Terriers entered the national rankings for the first time and won their first postseason game during the opening round of the Hockey East playoffs.
 Durocher served on the committee that organized the NCAA Women's Frozen Four, hosted at BU's Agganis Arena, and was selected as a coach for the East team at the NCAA Frozen Four Skills Challenge that was held in conjunction with the Men's Frozen Four in Washington.

-Last season, BU captured its first-ever Hockey East title and NCAA tournament berth.
+In 2009-10, BU captured its first-ever Hockey East title and NCAA tournament berth.
 After blanking New Hampshire, 4-0, in the Hockey East semifinals, the Terriers edged Connecticut, 2-1, in overtime to claim their first conference crown.
 BU faced top-ranked Mercyhurst in the NCAA quarterfinals and lost the hard-fought game, 4-1.
 With a 17-9-12 record, Durocher led the squad to at least 17 victories for the third time in four campaigns, while the nine losses suffered by the team were the fewest in program history.

 Prior to his current position, Durocher served as the associate head coach and recruiting coordinator of the BU men's ice hockey team from 1996-2004, helping the Terriers to five NCAA tournaments, six Beanpot titles and a Hockey East Tournament Championship.

 While a student at BU, Durocher was a four-year letterman as a goalie and co-captain of the Terriers' 1978 NCAA Division I national championship team.
 Durocher first served as a full-time assistant on BU men's ice hockey head coach Jack Parker's staff from 1980-85.
 He began his coaching career immediately after graduation when he was named an assistant coach at American International College in Springfield, Mass.
 He was there from 1978-80 before returning to BU.